 It is not possible to stand as a parent governor if you are an elected member of your Local Authority (LA) or if you are employed by the school.

-Parent Governors at schools in Wales take on the same roles and responsibilities as their counterparts in English schools; however, see Governors Wales for more resources and information.
+Parent Governors at schools in Wales take on the same roles and responsibilities as their counterparts in English schools; however, see Governors Cymru for more resources and information.

 Schools in Northern Ireland similarly have a Board of Governors deciding the direction of each school, though the make-up of the board and the amount of power they have varies depending upon the type of school.